-The developing plot surprises would be upsetting for most 12 year olds.
+The developing plot of The Chicken Soup Murder surprises would be upsetting for most 12 year olds.
 Where the reader might expect some raw feeling, some emotional truth in reaction to such a scenario, Donovan, disappointingly, prefers one-liners and light humour.
 At the heart of this novel’s story is a great big lie, which has less to do with death but everything to do with people failing to take responsibility for their actions or consider or misconstrue that responsibility as it will affect the next generation.
 The book also considers how we deal with loss and grief, or at least, how the protagonist deals with loss and grief.

-The author gives the narrator some good lines, (I particularly liked touches such as: ‘Some day I will find out that life is only pretending to be shit…’), but on the whole the style is wooden.
+Donovan gives the narrator some good lines, (I particularly liked touches such as: ‘Some day I will find out that life is only pretending to be shit…’), but on the whole the style is wooden.
 The combined use of the present tense with a significant amount of dialogue delivers a relentless barrage of he says, she says.
 This is an example of the dialogue that takes place around unwrapping a chess set at Christmas:

 ‘I’ve already got one of these’, I say.